dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Provide a concise and engaging summary of the game concept and theme.
 Make it persuasive and easy to understand.
 -->

+**PROTOCALL** is an asymmetric survival board game where one player pilots a scarcely-resourced mech to rescue survivors in a zombie-infested city, while the other commands a trio of mutating zombies.
+The Rescuer must strategically manage Action points, Health, and Energy to extract 3 survivors and return them to HQ, all while navigating tile-based hazards and card-driven chaos.
+The Infected player controls 3 zombie units with distinct movement and passive abilities to stop them in their tracks and sabotoge the mission.

 ### Target Audience Appeal
 <!--